bennetimo/ghost-backup/README.md

 Where:
   * `<your-ghost-container>` is as above
   * `<your-network>` is a network that your database container is connected to.
 It should be accessible using the hostname 'mysql' which you can set with [--network-alias]
+  * MYSQL_ vars are the details needed to access your database

 > This could also be setup via [container links], but this feature is now considered legacy and deprecated.